 Projecting the center of mass upward each step creates space between the athlete and the ground, and this allows for the athlete to reorient their limbs in preparation for the following ground contacts.

 Athletes who step side to side during acceleration or any point thereafter are compensating for their center of mass being too low, as the body senses that it needs to find space to avoid falling on its face.
 Side to side sprinting creates undue stress on the adductors and achilles tendon, and can set up athletes for groin, hip, or ankle injuries if left unaddressed.

 All athletes are going to exhibit asymmetries in their body movements, but generally speaking sprinters need to show symmetries between limbs as they sprint.
-These symmetries can be from front side to back side, such as between the front arm and back leg, or they can be contralateral, such as between the left leg and right leg.
+These symmetries can be from the front side to the back side, such as between the front arm and back leg, or they can be contralateral, such as between the left arm and right leg.
 Similarly we will see symmetries between the front and back leg, as well as the front and back arm.

 When looking at the arms and legs, there are moments where we see that angles of the forearm, humerus, thigh, or shin will mimic one another.
 Significant deviations in angulation between the arms and legs can inhibit the stride pattern and lead to what looks like tense or poorly coordinated sprinting.

 At thigh block just after toe off, we can look for similar angles between the front shin, front forearm, back forearm, and back thigh.
 The front thigh and back humerus should block at the same time and with similar angles in order to allow for a smooth limb exchange throughout the stride cycle.

 In the stance phase when the knees are together, the forearms should mimic the thigh angles, and deviations from this can lead to rotational issues.
 Just prior to ground contact, we can look for the back forearm to mimic the front shin angle, with the front forearm mimicking the back shin angle.